top of page

 Some of the things I had chosen came into our home as wedding gifts.
 Some came from family members who had also owned some.
 Many of my most favorite items came from online auctions.
 I really enjoyed the hunt for unusual pieces.

-Of course, as we know, life is full of twists and turns.
+But life is full of twists and turns.
 In 2004 my husband passed away.
-I was a young mother of four with no experience in dealing with a loss of that magnitude.
-At some point I allowed myself to be convinced that I needed a fresh start- new this, new that.....and I got rid of all the Pfaltzgraff Yorktowne I had collected.
+I was a young mom of four with no experience in dealing with grief.
+At some point I decided I needed a fresh start and gave all the Pfaltzgraff I had collected away.

 Fast forward to this year, and a friend cleaning out an elderly relative's home.
-She passed some things to me to give to D, who is moving away from home.
+She passed some things to me to give to Daniel, who is moving away from home.
 In the boxes were some Pfaltzgraff plates.
 The flood of memories was instantaneous.
-I asked you guys what you remembered about the Yorktowne and if it was meaningful to you.
+I asked the kids if they remembered the pattern.

-I talked it over with Ralph, and he was very understanding about my desire to bring back something from our past as a family.
+I talked it over with Ralph, and he was very understanding about me wanting to bring back something from our past as a family.
 I was able to purchase one bunch of items on the Facebook Marketplace that replaced many of our basics.
-Then I was able to start being more selective.
+Then I was able to start hunting for the more "fun" pieces.

 This lot came with the canisters I really wanted, including the bonus of the Cookies jar.
 The coffee canister has two chips, but the price was unbeatable for the lot and I can replace that one item down the road.